-Torino Ranch sits on land that has a diverse and fascinating history dating back to the original inhabitants who were Paiute Indians.
+Torino Ranch sits on land that has a diverse and fascinating history dating back to the original inhabitants, who were Paiute Indians.

-This small bit of back history establishes a pattern regarding Bill Morris’s character.
-He turned the Lovell Canyon property into a RV park with approximately 1,800 campers who paid a membership fee to enjoy the small watering hole he built on the property, as well as the jamborees and other outdoor activities and events held there.
+Under Morris’s ownership, the Lovell Canyon property operated as an RV park with approximately 1,800 campers who paid a membership fee to enjoy the small watering hole he built on the property, as well as the jamborees and other outdoor activities and events held there.
 Unfortunately Morris let the property fall into bankruptcy, and when the RV Park was shut down, some members were so angry at losing their money that they burned and destroyed everything they could.

-“It was an enormous undertaking,” says Brett, who is a botanist at heart.
+“It was an enormous undertaking.” says Brett.
 “I had to swallow the entire project at once in order to deal with it holistically.”